spacer spacer spacer spacer spacer spacer spacer spacer

 How does it work?

-Imagine that you need to design a DialogBox for a MFC, OWL or WinAPI application.
-What you have to do is simply to design it as a VCL Form, and then convert it with the Dfm2API utility.
-You’ll obtain an .RC file, that’s (more or less) exactly what you need (a resource script file, defined at the OS level), and a .CPP and .HPP file.
-The .RC file contains all the statements that are required to generate a .RES file that can be linked to a Win32 module, while the .CPP and .HPP files are responsible to create the proper DIALOGPROC and to initialize the controls that populates the DialogBox (this second steps is done for WinAPI applications).
+Imagine that you need to design a DialogBox for a WinAPI application.
+What you have to do is simply to design it as a VCL Form, and then convert it with the Dfm2APIutility: select the destination framework (SDK API calls or OWLNext with the Dfm2API tool or whatever you want with the DfmTranslator tool).
+You will obtain a .RC file, that is (more or less) exactly what you need (a resource script file, defined at the OS level), a .CPP and .HPP file.
+The .RC file contains all the statements that are required to generate a .RES file that can be linked to a Win32/Win64 module, while the .CPP and .HPP files are responsible to create the proper DIALOGPROC and to initialize the controls that populates the DialogBox.
 You can see an example here.

 Example

-VCL Original Form
+Original VCL Form

 As you can see, even if there are small differences, they are quite similar.
 Also a lot of controls are initialized, with no need to write code, because Dfm2API did it for you.
-The main differences are:

 History